140,000 Origami Cranes Workshops: Remembering Hiroshima.

 Chair: Brian Larkin, Coordinator, Edinburgh Peace and Justice Centre

 Post Brexit major questions exist about UK policy on refugees, especially refugee and asylum seeking children.
 The fate of thousands of children in Europe remains uncertain.
-The workshop will bring together people working in the field to suggest how we can best advocate for the UK to admit its fair share of refugees, especially unaccompanied children and how best to carry that out.
+The workshop brought together people working in the field to suggest how we can best advocate for the UK to admit its fair share of refugees, especially unaccompanied children and how best to carry that out.
+The event was attended by 200 people.

-Book Talk and Discussion with author George Paxton
+Book Talk and Discussion with author George Paxton.
+October 2016.

 The Hammer Blow: How Ten Women Disarmed a Warplane

-A Book Talk by author and activist Andrea Needham
+A Book Talk by author and activist Andrea Needham.
+November 2016.

 Andrea Needham’s gripping inside account of how ten women disarmed a Hawk jet bound for genocide in East Timor – and were acquitted.
 Marking the 20th anniversary of the historic Seeds of Hope Ploughshares action.
 Published by Peace News.